nrsyed/nrsyed.com/content/blog/2021-06-02-raspberry-pi-headless-setup-via-ethernet-and-sharing-host-pcs-internet-connection.md

 At this point, you can insert the SD card into the Raspberry Pi, connect it to your PC with the ethernet cable, and boot it up.
-Open up the PC's network settings and ensure the new connection is activated.
+Open up the PC's network settings and ensure the new connection profile is activated.

 {{< figure src="/img/rpi4.png" alt="Ubuntu network settings" >}}